krakjoe/stat/README.md

 On request shutdown (RSHUTDOWN) the current sampler for the current request is deactivated, this doesn't effect any of the samples it collected.

-On shutdown (MSHUTDOWN) the socket is closed, the buffer may be dumped to a file descriptor depending on `stat.dump` before being unmapped, finally strings are unmapped.
+On shutdown (MSHUTDOWN) the socket is shutdown, any clients connected will recieve the rest of the buffer (beware this may cause a delay in shutting down the process) before the buffer and strings are unmapped.

 ### Notes